Geller Women's Health Psychology Lab

 Barriers to Treatment among Minority Women with Infertility

 This research investigates the myriad psychosocial barriers that prevent minority women from seeking assisted reproductive technology (ART) treatment for infertility.
-The primary goal of this study is to reveal what perceived or genuine obstacles (e.g., financial, cultural, social, or psychological) prohibit minority women from seeking and following through with ART.
-Research assistants may assist with data collection and will prepare and enter data in SPSS.
+The primary goal of this study is to determine what perceived or genuine obstacles (e.g., financial, cultural, social, or psychological) prohibit minority women from seeking and following through with ART.
 This project is led by Mona Elgohail.

 Sexting and Fertility: A Study of Sexual Communication